Support

 - Ambient occlusion (AO)

 - Darkening in crevices and contact points where light is occluded — ambient occlusion.
-Orby’s screen-space AO (N8AO) is an extra post pass — deepens detail but costs GPU time.
+Orby’s screen-space AO (N8AO) under Camera is an extra post pass — deepens detail but costs GPU time.

 - Clarity / sharpness